Querying Consumer Group

 If a consumer does not send a heartbeat to the group coordinator within the

 session.timeout.ms time period, the consumer will be considered to be in Dead state and rebalance will be initiated.
-For more information, see CKafka Common Parameter Configuration Guide.
+For more information, please see CKafka Common Parameter Configuration Guide.

 - Number of partitions has increased.